jhbayer/pdsnd_github/README.md

 US Bikeshare Data Analysis

 ### Description
-This project explores data related to bike share systems for three major cities in the United States: Chicago, New York City, and Washington - including a script that takes in raw input to create an interactive experience in the terminal to present the statistics.
+This project explores data related to bike share systems for three major cities in the United States: Chicago, New York City, and Washington.
+It includes a script that takes in raw input to create an interactive experience in the terminal to present the statistics.

 ### Files used
 * bikeshare.py